 - The kind of treatment available at your hospital and the expertise of your doctor

-- Your personal preferences and values
+- Your personal preferences and value

 Not all stones require treatment.
 You need treatment if your stone causes discomfort and does not pass naturally with urine.
 Your doctor may also advise treatment if you have pre-existing medical conditions.
 There are different treatment methods for emergency and non-emergency situations.

 If you have a kidney or ureteral stone which does not cause discomfort, you will generally not receive treatment.
 Your doctor will give you a time schedule for regular control visits to make sure your condition does not get worse.